 Mom taught me to sew - then put me on a clothing allowance: $25/MONTH - but that was back in 1966.
 The ONLY way I could satisfy my clothing appetite was to make it myself.
 That lead to a major in ...

 Mom taught me to sew - then put me on a clothing allowance: $25/MONTH - but that was back in 1966.
 The ONLY way I could satisfy my clothing appetite was to make it myself.
-That lead to a major in Home Ec., managing a craft store, custom dressmaking - running my own fabric store/machine dealership from 1990 - 2003, and now I travel the country presenting my classes on creative sewing at sewing expos, guilds, and shops.
+That lead to a major in Home Ec., managing a craft store, custom dressmaking - running my own fabric store/machine dealership from 1990 - 2003, and now I travel the country presenting my classes une, 2016, I'm operating more out of my wonderful home Sunroom Sewing Studio in Jackson, TN. .
 I have a website: www.londas-sewing.com, blog, facebook, pinterest - all that good stuff and try to do it all - but well.
-Goal: sharing the love of creative sewing!View all patterns by designer (14) »
+Goal: sharing the love of creative sewing!View all patterns by designer (15) »

 This festive jacket design was the answer to finding a way to increase the size for generous sized women when I was making my jackets from sweatshirts to sell.
 This design has become a wonderfully stylish jacket appropriate for any 'celebration' occasion.
 I've worn the black one to holiday parties - and no one believes that it started as...a sweatshirt!